Playing Defense at 30(b)(6) Depositions (2026 Edition)

 Speaker_David Taubenfeld_FedBarDavid Taubenfeld | Haynes and Boone LLP

-David Taubenfeld represents policyholders in every kind of dispute they may have with their insurers.
-He finds coverage where others may not look, and he attempts to secure coverage for his clients through negotiation and diplomacy before litigation becomes necessary.
+David Taubenfeld is a Partner in Haynes Boone’s Dallas office who represents policyholders in every kind of dispute they may have with their insurers.
+He finds coverage where others may not look, attempting to secure coverage for his clients through negotiation and diplomacy before litigation becomes necessary.
 When litigation becomes necessary, he litigates aggressively, always with the goal of securing coverage for his clients quickly and economically.
-He has secured millions of dollars in coverage for his clients through negotiation and litigation.
+David has secured millions of dollars in coverage for his clients through negotiation and litigation.
+He represents corporate and individual insureds in coverage and badfaith lawsuits and arbitrations against insurance carriers under Directors’ and Officers’ Liability, First Party Property/Business Interruption, Errors and Omissions, Professional Liability, General Liability, Fidelity Surety Bonds, Performance and Payment, Primary, Excess, and Umbrella insurance policies.
+David also litigates construction matters for architects, engineers, contractors, and owners, handling both the construction disputes themselves and any related insurance coverage matters.

 David is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory.
-David was included in The Best Lawyers in America, Woodward/White, Inc., for Insurance Law, 2013-2026, for Litigation – Construction, 2021-2026, and recognized in D Magazine’s “Best Lawyers in Dallas,” D Magazine Partners, 2018 and 2020.
-David was also named “Appellate Lawyer of the Week” by Texas Lawyer, ALM Media Properties, LLC, December 2, 2013.
+He has been recognized in The Best Lawyers in America (Woodward/White, Inc.) for Insurance Law from 2013 to 2026 and for Litigation – Construction from 2021 to 2026.
+He has been recognized in D Magazine’s “Best Lawyers in Dallas” (D Magazine Partners) in 2018, 2020, and 2024–2025.
+He was named “Appellate Lawyer of the Week” by Texas Lawyer (ALM Media Properties, LLC) on December 2, 2013.
+In 2024, David was elected as a Fellow of the American College of Coverage Counsel.

 Agenda